narrowspark/automatic/README.md

 Using Narrowspark Automatic for Skeleton Application
 ------------

 Narrowspark Automatic supports skeleton generation.
-For example this is your `composer.json` file
+For example this is your `composer.json` file:

 ```json
 {
     "type": "project",